 You will hear a lot of terms thrown around when energy efficient windows are discussed.
 What you need to understand is what the different energy performance ratings mean.
-The most important factors to look at on the NFRC label every new window must have are the U-factor and the Solar Heat Gain Coefficient (SHGC).
+The most important factors to look at on the NFRC label is that every new window must have the U-factor and the Solar Heat Gain Coefficient (SHGC).

 The U-factor tells you how much heat will be gained through a window.
 The lower the number is the more the window resists heat entering your home.
 This means that a window, door or skylight with a rating of 0.35 is going to be more efficient at keeping your home cooler than one rated at 0.75.

 The SHGC tells you how much heat from the sun passes through the window.
 Once again, the lower the SHGC number, the more efficient the window is at keeping your home cooler.
 A skylight with an SHGC rating of 0.40 isn’t as good as one with 0.32 rating.

 In Sarasota, Manatee and Charlotte counties IECC requirements mandate that new and replacement windows must comply with certain standards.
 Window, skylight and door U-factors cannot exceed 0.75 and SHGC ratings cannot exceed 0.40.
 Windows that are not built onsite, must have labels that identify these two energy performance ratings.